Aligned-Design/aligned_postd_1125/scripts/README.md

-# POSTD Platform - Testing Scripts
+# POSTD Platform - Scripts Directory

-> **Status:** ✅ Active – These testing scripts are active and in use.
+> **Status:** ✅ Active – Scripts are actively maintained and in use.
 > **Last Updated:** 2025-01-20

+This directory contains all utility scripts for testing, validation, deployment, and development tasks.

+## Script Categories

+### 🧪 Testing Scripts
-Comprehensive test suite for validating Supabase configuration, database setup, and system functionality.
+Test suite for validating Supabase configuration, database setup, and system functionality.

+### 🔧 Development Scripts
+Scripts for development workflows, debugging, and local setup.

+### 🚀 Deployment Scripts
+Scripts for deployment, migration, and production tasks.

+### 📊 Validation & Audit Scripts
+Scripts for validating customer experience, running audits, and health checks.

+---

+## Testing Scripts

 ## Available Tests